 WARNING: Use ONLY the INJECTABLE Ivermectin NOT the “POUR ON”, as the agents for carrying the pour-on through the skin are highly toxic if ingested!
 If anyone tells you differently, they do not know what they are doing!

 Of course, other wildlife might get to the food before the fox does, so try to use your judgment and administer it the best way that will target only the fox.
 Placing a leaf or a little grass over the baited food will lower the risk of it being seen and eaten by crows.
 Using hard-boiled eggs will decrease the chances of the food being eaten by cats.
 Ivermectin is a pretty safe drug and won’t harm most wildlife.
 Some breeds of dogs can be very sensitive to it, particularly the collie family and Australian shepherds.
 Don’t use ivermectin if there is a chance a collie breed might eat the bait.
 Use extra caution around domestic animals.
 They use Ivermectin in third world countries to treat different things, such as scabies in humans.
 Ivermectin is also used to treat dogs for mange, and it is also a good wormer for many animals.

 Select topical products Advantage Multi and Revolution can be obtained from your veterinarian and used to help protect your domestic dogs from picking up mange in the grass surrounding your property.
 I have found Advantage Multi and Revolution to be very effective preventatives for mange in dogs, but very ineffective cures for mange, unless applied every two weeks during the month for at least 6 weeks.
-I apply Advantage Multi or Revolution to all my foxes just before they are released back to the wild as a preventative measure for them.
+I apply Advantage Multi to all my foxes just before they are released back to the wild as a preventative measure for them.